-The following are brief summaries of a few aspects of our faith and do not replace the official teaching in the Catechism.
-More summaries may be added over time.
+The following are brief summaries of a few aspects of our faith.
+These do not replace the official information in the Catechism.

 - The Seven Sacraments of the Catholic Church